xriver007/OSPABP/README.md

 **The code in Matlab will be released soon.....**

 ## References
-If you used this program in your research work, you should cite the following publication:
+If you find the code useful, I appreciate it very much if you can cite my related paper:

 Y. F. He, S. J. Wang, W. J. Wang,  "UAV anomaly detection based on oversampling projection approximation basis pursuit," Chinese Journal of Scientific instrument., vol. 37, no. 7, pp.1468-1476, Jul.
 2016.